You hear the word refused and automatically start to panic. What did you do wrong?

 Forgetting To Mention Your Oversized Pallet

-When a courier has rejected freight, it can often be down to pallet size.
-For example, if you purchased a standard pallet size but your goods only just about squeeze onto an oversized pallet, then you should really make the courier aware of this beforehand.
+For example, if you purchased a half pallet but your goods just about squeeze onto a full pallet, you should make the courier aware of this before collection.

-An oversized pallet courier will be fully equipped and will have no struggle moving or carrying your pallet to their delivery truck.
+A courier that offers an oversized pallet delivery service will be fully equipped and will have no struggle moving or carrying your pallet to their delivery truck.

 There Was Nobody Available At The Time

-In most cases, they would rather not guess and may prefer to get it right the first time.
-So, if there's nobody there to advise them on which pallet they need to handle and your goods happen to be refused, then this is likely to be the reason why.
+So, if there's nobody there to advise them on what needs to be collected and your goods happen to be refused, then this is likely the reason why.